Tradition, Family, Property: Religion, ideology and structure

+The TFP participates in medieval rituals and traditions.
+Members wear scarlet capes and black berets, and they carry medieval banners featuring a lion rampant.
+Oliveira noted that "the lion elevates the soul to a higher plane; it speaks of battle, evokes a sense of nobility and beauty in the struggle, and conveys a message of valor to all who contemplate it."
+Young recruits engage in athletic training that includes the use of spears and crossbows, as well as practicing judo and karate.
+Recruits who fail to behave appropriately are punished with self-flagellation or whipping by another member.
+Additionally, members wear cilices, an instrument of self-torture.

 International expansion and cooperation

-This section will mainly deal with TFP groups organized during Oliveria's lifetime.
-For the activities of other TFP groups, see Heralds of the Gospel and Plinio Corrêa de Oliveira Institute for groups aligned with each faction.

 TFP is both a national organization and a transnational movement which shares fundamental beliefs, goals, publications, and even funding.
 Shortly after its foundation in Brazil in 1960, the TFP began a program of international expansion, beginning with a "Latin American Congress of Catholicism" in Serra Negra, Brazil, attended by about 350 Brazilians and about 20 representatives from other countries in Hispanic America.
 TFP sees this meeting as the beginning of its expansion, with the foundation of TFP offices, national TFPs, and affiliated organizations in 29 countries throughout the world, including Argentina (1967), Chile (1967), Uruguay (1967), Paraguay (1967), Peru (1970), Spain (1971), Bolivia (1973), Colombia (1971), Ecuador (1973), Portugal (1974), the United States (1974), Venezuela (1971), Canada (1975), Italy (1976), France (1977), United Kingdom (1980), Germany (1982), South Africa (1983), Australia (1988), India (1992), Poland (1995), Austria (1999), Ireland (2004), Belgium, Costa Rica, Lithuania, the Philippines, and New Zealand.
-This expansion produced what is claimed to be "the world’s largest anticommunist and antisocialist network of Catholic inspiration."
+This expansion produced what is claimed to be "the world's largest anticommunist and antisocialist network of Catholic inspiration."

 Although these TFPs described themselves as "autonomous anticommunist organizations inspired by the traditional teachings of the Popes", they cooperated effectively to advance their social and political agenda.
-A striking example occurred in 1981 when thirteen TFPs (and related organizations) published a six-page critique by Oliveira of Francois Mitterrand's Socialist government program to implement what was called "self-managing socialism".
+A striking example occurred in 1981 when thirteen TFPs (and related organizations) published a six-page critique by Oliveira of François Mitterrand's Socialist government program to implement what was called "self-managing socialism".
 They were refused space for the essay by six French daily papers but they did publish it in 44 other major newspapers worldwide.
 The cost of placing each six-page advertisement in The Washington Post or the Toronto Globe and Mail was about $100,000.